akronym-org/GDPR/README.md

 # GDPR – Granular Directus Permissions Resolver

-A CLI that helps you wrangle & audit hundreds of Directus permissions.
+A CLI that helps you wrangle & audit hundreds of 🐇 [Directus](https://directus.io) permissions.

+📚 Read the Docs at: [gdpr.akronym.io](https://gdpr.akronym.io)

+## The problem

-The problem: Directus Permissions are administered and displayed per role.
+Directus Permissions are administered and displayed per role.

-* What if you want to verify WHO has access to a specific column?
+What if you want to verify WHO has access to a specific column?

-* What if you have 20 roles and want to add specific access to a new column?
+What if you have 20 roles and want to add specific access to a new column?

-GDPR's goals are:
+## Goals

 * Quickly iterate in your dev env
 * Verify permissions during/after deployment in your pipeline